 This smoothie doesn’t store well in the fridge because it contains avocado.
 In fact, avocado turns to a brownish color with time and develops a bitter flavor.

-However, you can freeze your smoothie into popsicle mold and make delicious Matcha avocado popsicles like my avocado popsicle recipe here.
+However, you can freeze your smoothie into popsicle molds and make delicious Matcha avocado popsicles like my avocado popsicle recipe here.

 I love to create dairy-free smoothie recipes, I listed below my favorites others recipes for you to try:

-Have you made this avocado Matcha green tea smoothie?
-Share a review or comment below.
+What about pairing this with my Healthy Matcha Cookie recipe and sharing a review or comment below.
 I love to hear your feedback on my recipes.

 Avocado Matcha Smoothie

-- In a high-speed blender, add all the ingredients in the order listed above, starting with 1 teaspoon of Matcha and adjust to taste.
+- In a high-speed blender, add all the ingredients in the order listed above, starting with 1 teaspoon of Matcha, and adjusting to taste.

 - Blend on high speed until smooth and creamy.
 Taste it and adjust, adding a pinch more Matcha powder, sweetener, or a few ice cubes for a frothier texture.
 Blend again to combine and serve immediately.